Honorable Jerry Madden, Chair, House Committee on Corrections

 John S O'Brien, Director, Legislative Budget Board

-HB2352 by Allen (Relating to the eligibility of certain inmates for release on mandatory supervision.), As Introduced
+HB1477 by Allen (Relating to awarding credit to certain inmates for time between release on and revocation of parole, mandatory supervision, or conditional pardon.), As Introduced

 Estimated Two-year Net Impact to General Revenue Related Funds for HB1477, As Introduced: a positive impact of $11,559,094 through the biennium ending August 31, 2013.

 Probable Net Positive/(Negative) Impact to General Revenue Related Funds